bomberstudios/me/_posts/2022-11-06-things-to-do-when-youre-laid-off.md

 Meet friends for lunch.
 Or invite them over.
 Paint the house.
 Disassemble something to clean it and put it back together.

-Join a non-profit organization and volunteer a few hours.
+Join a non-profit organization and volunteer for a few hours.
 Bonus points if it’s something unrelated to your professional life.

 Or on the contrary: sharpen your professional skills by putting them at the service of others in need.